johnkhub/Core/Service/IMPORT.md

 ======

  **CAVEAT:** Under normal circumstances,THERE IS NO WAY TO DELETE DATA VIA AN IMPORT, so:
- * There is no way to remove an Asset
  * There is no way to remove a specific value for a specific asset
  * By extension, it is also impossible to move an attribute from one Asset to another e.g. moving an EMIS number
+ * An Asset may be marked as inactive, but it will remain in the database

  The server may be stopped though and run using the `admin` profile.
 This makes it possible to delete assets via the importer.
  Refer to the [configuration documentation](CONFIG.md).